 Double rooms from £470.03 (€554), including tax at 13 per cent.
 Please note the hotel charges an additional local city tax of €4.00 per room per night on check-out.

 Rates usually include a buffet breakfast.

-From mid October to the end of April each year.
+From the end of September to the end of April each year.